Liuzhou Guangxi, China Travel Guide

 This metropolis, often a hidden gem, gives an authentic look into modern China, rich with long-standing history.

-Liuzhou is located in the north-central part of the Guangxi Zhuang Autonomous Region in China.
+Liuzhou is situated in the north-central part of the Guangxi Zhuang Autonomous Region in China.
 The city's heart relies on the banks of the Liu River, a major waterway flowing into the Xi River, part of the larger Pearl River system.
 This river shapes the city's character and development, offering both a transport route and a scenic backdrop.

 Guangxi Zhuang Autonomous Region